DavidJCobb/DovahKit/native/src/DovahKit/dovah/_docs/TO-DO LIST.md

   * Action nodes are capable of having a `nullptr` options-union pointer, which will trigger an assertion failure when the bind list is processed.
 Can we make it so that an action node will *always* have a valid options pointer, e.g. because it constructs the options-union in its constructor and uses a smart pointer for ownership/overwrites?
 (It'd have to be a custom smart pointer or a `std::unique_ptr` with a custom deleter, to account for the way we subclass things.)
     * The problem with this is that we don't want to have to include the non-opaque options union header in the action node header and, transitiviely, in every header that ever touches control schemes.
       * But the control scheme header already forward-declares the node types, does it not?
 So this shouldn't be a problem.
   * We should modify `options_union` to be capable of representing tools that have no `options` struct.
+Then, we won't need to store the tool ID alongside the `options_union` (which, being a tagged union, already has the tool ID anyway).
 (We've already indirectly done this by having the tool base class declare an empty `options` type as a band-aid for the above-mentioned assertion failure, but that means that `options_union` now defines dispatch table entries for these no-op structs, which is wasteful.
 It'd be nice if `options_union`'s type-tag could refer to any tool and we just had functionality in place for tools with no options.)

 ## Worldinput

+### QOL
+* Additional program-wide options (i.e. not scoped to any single control scheme) for scaling various editing operations' speeds (e.g. translate selection, rotate selection, etc.) when in the Precision or Boost camera modes.
+The scalars should be configurable.

 ### Scancodes instead of/alongside VKs